Inedo/upack/README.md

 ### install

-Downloads the specified ProGet universal package and extracts its contents to a directory.
+Downloads the specified universal package and extracts its contents to a directory.

     upack install «package» [«version»] --source=«source» --target=«target» [--user=«authentication»] [--comment=«comment»] [--overwrite] [--prerelease] [--userregistry] [--unregistered] [--cache]

  - **`package`** - Package name and group, such as group/name.
  - `version` - Package version.
 If not specified, the latest version is retrieved.
  - `source` - URL of a upack API endpoint.
+If not specified, the `UPACK_FEED` environment variable is used.
  - `target` - Directory where the contents of the package will be extracted.
  - `user` - Credentials to use for servers that require authentication.
-This can be either `«username»:«password»` or `api:«api-key»`
+This can be either `«username»:«password»` or `api:«api-key»`.
+If not specified, the `UPACK_USER` environment variable is used.
  - `overwrite` - When specified, Overwrite files in the target directory.
  - `prerelease` - When version is not specified, will install the latest prerelase version instead of the latest stable version.
  - `comment` - The reason for installing the package, for the local registry.
  - `userregistry` - Register the package in the user registry instead of the machine registry.
  - `unregistered` - Do not register the package in a local registry.
  - `cache` - Cache the contents of the package in the local registry.

+### get

+Downloads a universal package from a feed without installing it.

+    upack get «package» [«version»] --source=«source» --target=«target» [--user=«authentication»] [--overwrite] [--prerelease]

+ - **`package`** - Package name and group, such as group/name.
+ - `version` - Package version.
+If not specified, the latest version is retrieved.
+ - `source` - URL of a upack API endpoint.
+If not specified, the `UPACK_FEED` environment variable is used.
+ - `target` - Directory where the contents of the package will be extracted.
+ - `user` - Credentials to use for servers that require authentication.
+This can be either `«username»:«password»` or `api:«api-key»`.
+If not specified, the `UPACK_USER` environment variable is used.
+ - `overwrite` - When specified, overwrite files in the target directory.
+ - `prerelease` - When version is not specified, will download the latest prerelase version instead of the latest stable version.

 ### list